Prior Learning from Experience

 As part of the process of creating your PLE document, you can earn credit for developing your writing skills, reflecting on your learning, and working within a learning community as a peer-reviewer as you and other students work to draft your PLE documents.
 You do this by taking the course titled PLE Document Writing (offered for 4, 6, or 8 credits per quarter in each quarter other than summer quarter).
 You may register for this course multiple times (over multiple quarters), but the total credit earned through the PLE Document Writing course is limited to 16 credits.

 As a prerequisite, students interested in taking PLE Document Writing must take the 4-credit Writing from Life course (also offered each quarter other than summer quarter).
 In this class, you will begin to analyze your experience and develop the skills and techniques necessary for documenting the knowledge you have gained.
-Upon successful completion of Writing from Life, you can apply to the Dean of Evening and Weekend Studies to be admitted to the PLE program and register for the PLE Document Writing course.
+Upon successful completion of Writing from Life, you can apply to be admitted to the PLE program and register for the PLE Document Writing course.
+You must enroll in PLE Document Writing within two years of completing Writing from Life.

 Note: For the purposes of tuition and financial aid, the Writing from Life and PLE Document Writing courses are treated the same as any other course.